 Traveling the world has been a learning process.
 When we started in 2012, there wasn’t a training manual on how to do this.
 Over the years many travelers have asked us for advice and we’ve been delighted to share our best tips for those considering embarking on this lifestyle.

 Recently, we read that over 1,000,000 Americans are traveling full-time.
 There were so few when we started six years ago.
-At this point, we often wonder how many have been traveling, without a home or apartment or motorhome, without storage, or without a car, who’ve been traveling for six years or more.
+At this point, we often wonder how many have been traveling, without a home or apartment or, motorhome without storage, or without a car, who’ve been traveling for six years or more.

 If you’ve been “out there” for longer than five or six years, we’d love to hear from you and compare notes.
 We’ve met many who’ve traveled in a motorhome for decades.
 To us, that’s a home of sorts and generally, those who’ve made this choice, generally stay on one continent, most often their home country to avoid immigration issues.

 |They often stop eating to check us out.
-Once realizing we’re aren’t a threat, they return to eating the leaves on the treetops.|
+Once realizing we’re aren’t a threat, they return to eating the leaves on the tree tops.|

-Many years ago long before we ever decided to travel the world, we discussed the idea of owning a motorhome and traveling the US but dismissed it entirely when the discussion came up in January 2012, of traveling the world.
+Many years ago, long before we ever decided to travel the world, we discussed the idea of owning a motorhome and traveling the US, but dismissed it entirely when the discussion came up in January 2012, of traveling the world.

 We didn’t want the responsibility of owning “stuff” packed into a “moving home” nor did we care for the idea of the upkeep, maintenance, and daily management a motorhome requires.
-For many, they do this with ease and enthusiasm.
-It just wasn’t right for us.
+For many, they do this with ease and enthusiasm. t just wasn’t right for us.

 Oddly, as world travelers, we aren’t that big on long road trips.
 We never have been.
 This fact has inspired us to find countries, towns, villages we’d like to visit and stay put for a month or more as we make every effort to learn the culture, adapt and blend in.